Donald J. Ward: Biography

-Donald J. Ward was born in March 16, 1930 in Petaluma, California, the son of James E. Ward (an estimator) and Henriette Gink.
+Donald J. Ward was born on March 16, 1930, in Petaluma, California, the son of James E. Ward (an estimator) and Henriette Gink.
 He attended high school and junior college in Santa Rosa, California.
 He served as a cryptographer in Germany for the United States Air Force from 1950 to 1954, reaching the rank of staff sergeant.
-During this time he developed an interest in German culture.
+During this time, he developed an interest in German culture.
 After his discharge, he remained in Germany for two years to study at the University of Mainz.
 He received in A.B. from San Francisco State University in 1959, and his M.A.
 (1961) and PhD (1965) in Germanic Linguistics from the University of California, Los Angeles (UCLA).
 His PhD was supervised by the celebrated folklorist Wayland Hand.

 From 1965 to 1974, Ward was Associate Professor of German and Folklore at the UCLA.
-From 1969 to 1971 he was Associate Director of University of California Study Center at the University of Göttingen, Germany.
+From 1969 to 1971, he was Associate Director of University of California Study Center at the University of Göttingen, Germany.
 He was a Fellow of the Alexander von Humboldt Foundation at the University of Freiburg from 1971 to 1972.
 Since 1974, Ward was Professor of German and Folklore at the UCLA.
-From 1974 to 1978 he was also Director of Center for the Study of Comparative Folklore and Mythology.
-From 1985 to 1986 he held a Fulbright Research Scholarship at the University of Freiburg.
+From 1974 to 1978, he was also Director of Center for the Study of Comparative Folklore and Mythology.
+From 1985 to 1986, he held a Fulbright Research Scholarship at the University of Freiburg.
 At the UCLA, Ward supervised more than 20 PhDs.
 Ward retired from UCLA as Professor Emeritus in 1991, but continued to teach and research.
-In 1991 he held several visiting appointments at the University of Innsbruck, Austria.
+In 1991, he held several visiting appointments at the University of Innsbruck, Austria.